Switch to Content Collections

 const legals = defineCollection({

-name: 'legal',
+name: 'legals',

-directory: 'content/legal',
+directory: 'content/legal', // relative to apps/web

 include: '**/*.mdx',